RuunStreur/Portfolio/README.md

 Metallica 2008 death magnetixc, 2011 beyond magnetic versus their other work

 Corpus Eno
-David Bowie 'Berlin Trilogy' versus Bowie's other work
+David Bowie 'Berlin Trilogy' versus Bowie's other work.

+Actually i will work with Eno